-October marks a whole year since I started my current job.
+October marked a whole year since I started my current job.
 That’s genuinely insane.
 Who knew a job that started as an admin role would make me realise I want to write for a living?
-Of course I’d still pick something that’s basically unattainable!
+Of course, I’d still pick something that’s basically unattainable!
 Typical me.
 However, this time I genuinely want it enough though.
 So, I will keep at it until I see some progress.

 The night before my first day, I meticulously planned the small details.
 I organised my outfit, I got my documents (P45 and such) ready, and I worked out the time I had to leave my house in the morning.
 You can even go further with this if you want.
 For example, look at where to park, the route you’re going to take to get there and so forth.
 Sometimes having control over the smaller stuff really helps to make you feel that little bit calmer.